-- "sendmail Command-Line Flags" on page 221

-- "Tuning" on page 224

-- "The Configuration File" on page 229

-- "Flags, Options, and Files" on page 247

-sendmail Command-Line Flags
+- "sendmail Command-Line Flags" on page 263 - "Tuning sendmail" on page 267 - "About sendmail Configuration File-sendmail.cf" on page 272 - "sendmail Flags, Options, and Files" on page 292 sendmail Command-Line Flags

 You can include one or more flags on the command line to tailor a sendmail session.
 This section describes some of the more frequently used flags.
-For a complete description of command-line flags, see "Flags, Options, and Files" on page 247.